On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Review of mass lumping

 The nodal quadrature method is undoubtedly one of the most successful mass lumping strategies, often yielding (near-)optimal accuracy \cite{fried1975finite,cohen1994higher} and supported by rigorous convergence proofs using the Strang lemma \cite{ciarlet2002finite}.
 Another outstanding property, widely reported in the literature, is that the nodal quadrature method also increases the critical time step \cite{duczek2019mass,radtke2024analysis}.
 However, since $M_e$ features negative entries, this property does not immediately follow from results like those in \cite{voet2023mathematical} and despite being well-known to the engineering community, we could not find a general proof in existing literature.
 The next lemma provides the coveted result under some assumptions.
 Its non-trivial proof is deferred to \Cref{se: proof_CFL_SEM}.

 \begin{lemma} For elementwise constant density and affine tensor product spectral elements, $\widehat{M} \succeq M$ and

 \end{lemma}

-Unfortunately, the nodal quadrature method remains indeed mostly limited to tensor product elements, for which positive quadrature weights are guaranteed.
+Unfortunately, the nodal quadrature method remains indeed mostly limited to tensor product spectral elements, for which positive quadrature weights are guaranteed.
+Indeed, for SEM, the row-sum is equivalent to approximating the consistent mass with the Gauss-Lobatto rule while for uniformly spaced interpolation nodes, it becomes equivalent to the Newton-Cotes rule, yielding negative weights for high degrees.
 Negative weights have disastrous consequences and, as we will see, the same issue resurfaces for spline functions.
 Yet, the method still possesses many desirable properties.
 In the next section, we will try to extend those properties to spline spaces.